matuzo/HTMHell/hell/adventcalendar/2024/22/index.md

 HTML generally doesn't have an error state, at least not one akin to what would happen if writing something like invalid JavaScript.
 Browsers are very forgiving when parsing HTML (which explains how people have gotten away with the crimes documented throughout this website) and generally do their best to make up for user error.
 If you leave a dangling `<div>`, the browser will do its best to close it up and render it out.

 This forgiveness is the reason behind the funkiness.
 Browsers simply try to forge ahead with the invalid value and hope it'll work.
-The specific parsing works like this:
+In the past web browsers all handled invalid values a bit differently, but now it's all outlined in the ["rules for parsing a legacy color value" part of the HTML spec](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#rules-for-parsing-a-legacy-colour-value).
+A surmised version of the parsing outlined there is as follows:

 1. Initial Cleanup:

    - If an octothorpe (#) is located at the start of the value, it's removed.
-   - The color attribute only accepts hexes, so there isn't a point keeping it.
+   - The colour attribute only accepts hexes, so there isn't a point keeping it.
    - Example: "#FF0000" becomes "FF0000".

 2. Replace Invalid Characters: